GServlet/gservlet-api/README.md

 Project is: _in progress_, _finished_, _no longer continue_ and why?

 ## Inspiration
-Add here credits.
-Project inspired by the Groovlets
+This project is inspired by the Groovlets.

 ## License